Should I ship or rent a kayak?

 There are multiple options for shipping a boat when bringing it yourself isn’t an option.
 Some options such as flying with it or shipping it through the usual sources such as the US Postal Service or FedEx can be quite expensive… several hundred dollars.
 The following sources might be quite a bit cheaper so check them out!

 Go Greyhound!
 Greyhound will ship your boat for you for pretty darn cheap and fast too!
-The boat must have dimensions no greater than: 30” x 47” x 82”.
+The boat must have dimensions no greater than: 29” x 47” x 82” (which limits it to smaller play boats) and a weight less than 100 pounds.
 Greyhound prefers your boat be in a box.
-Check with USPS, UHaul, or other shipping companies for the correct box size. www.shipgreyhound.com.
-For a typical whitewater kayak the total cost of shipping was approximately $80 for a 4-day delivery from the East Coast.
+Check with USPS, UHaul, or other shipping companies for the correct box size. www.shipgreyhound.com

 Forward Air: Typically Forward Air will encourage you to ship your boat by ground transportation.
 You must call first.
-They will ask you to take it to a Service Center.
-Where they will measure it.
-A typical whitewater kayak weighing 44 pounds and fitting in a box 9’ x 25” x 2’ would cost about $250 and arrive in 4 business days.
+They will ask you to take it to a Service Center, usually at an airport, where they will measure it.
+A typical whitewater kayak weighs about 44 pounds and fits in a box 9’ x 2' x 2’ would arrive in about 4 business days.
 You must pay using a money order or certified check. www.forwardair.com.

 Pilot Air: This shipping company can ship your kayak but it seems to cost about as much as USPS or FedEx. www.pilotdelivers.com.